How blockchain companies will disrupt the Real Estate industry in 2018

-ShelterZoom is a blockchain based platform for real estate transactions that can be integrated with any real estate website.
-Built on the Ethereum platform, ShelterZoom includes a dashboard, a widget, and a mobile app that the buyers and buyer agents can use to instantly submit offers from any online real estate listing.
-Each transaction participant can get notifications in the course of the offer process and instantly chat with one another via a user-friendly interface according to established protocol.
+ShelterZoom is a blockchain-based platform for real estate transactions that can be integrated with any real estate website.
+Built on the Ethereum platform, ShelterZoom includes a dashboard, a widget, and a mobile app that the buyers and buyer agents can instantly submit offers from any online real estate listing.
+Each transaction participant can get notifications in the offer process and instantly chat with one another via a user-friendly interface according to established protocol.

 ShelterZoom has been named Company of the Year – Blockchain by CIO Applications.

 Also, the company has won SIIA CODiE Award for Best Emerging Technology 2018, the first blockchain company and the first PropTech company ever to win this award.